 - Two pairs of women’s dress shoes with heels and one pair of flats, per drawer.

-However, the shoes remain secure inside each drawer, but if you’re like me and want things in perfect order, you may find yourself doing shoe alignment more times than you’d like.
+However, the shoes do stay inside each drawer, but if you’re like me – and want things in perfect order, you may find yourself aligning shoes more times than you’d like.